lleger/elixir-school/lessons/advanced/erlang.md

 true
 ```

-It's important to note that many older Erlang libraries may not support binaries so we need to convert Elixir strings to char lists.
+It's important to note that many older Erlang libraries may not support binaries, so we need to convert Elixir strings to char lists.
 Thankfully this is easy to accomplish with the `to_char_list/1` function:

 ```elixir
 iex> :string.words("Hello World")